0Blockaye0/REX-2.0/README.md

   ## Features

-  After a user has checked out, they can view there applications by selecting the "View Applications" nav item on the right of the header.
+ - After a user has checked out, they can view there applications by selecting the "View Applications" nav item on the right of the header.

   ## Tests

-  No Test
+   - Routes can be tested using [GraphQL](https://graphql.org/).
+   -

   ## Contributing